- Dr. Félix E. Rivera-Mariani (Principal Investigator)

 Click here to view Dr. Rivera-Mariani’s C.V.

 Hayat's leadership dates back to the beginnigs of the RIPLRT (back then the RIPLRG).
 When the group was created, Hayat was assigned the task of being the spokesperson of the group.
 Her leadership was also employed as a student representative in the Advisory Committee of the M.S. in Biomedical Sciences program at Larkin University.
-Therefore, it is no surprise that her peers fully support her being the Lab Manager of the RIPLRT.
+Therefore, it is no surprise that her peers fully support her as the Lab Manager of the RIPLRT.